lllyasviel/Fooocus/troubleshoot.md

 Also, if you obtain Microsoft Windows 10/11 from some unofficial Chinese or Russian provider, they may have modified the default setting of system swap to advertise some "Enhanced Windows 10/11" (but actually they are just making things worse rather than improve things).
 In those cases, you may need to manually check if your system swap setting is consistent to the above screenshot.

+Finally, note that you need to restart computer to activate any changes in system swap.

 ### MetadataIncompleteBuffer

 See also the section: **Model corrupted**